A Pitbull Lab mix is an energetic dog created by crossing a Labrador Retriever and an American Pitbull Terrier.

 Appearance

-Labrabulls inherit the coat traits of their parents and commonly come in black, white, gray, brown, yellow, and silver.
-Most Labrabulls have a black base fur color with white accents.
+Labrabulls inherit their parents’ coat traits and commonly come in black, white, gray, brown, yellow, and silver.
+Most have a black base fur color with white accents.

 Their coats are mostly short and not too dense.
-Grooming is easy–a simple brush down once a week should suffice, along with an occasional bath.
+Grooming is easy–a simple brush down once a week and an occasional bath should suffice.

 Temperament